waafi-adam/INF2009_MQTT/README.md

    d.
 Observe the messages being published and received in the subscriber terminal.

-**4. Optional Enhancements (30 minutes):**

-   a.
-Secure your MQTT broker by setting up authentication and encryption.

-   b.
-Experiment with different MQTT topics and payloads in your publisher and subscriber.

-**5. Conclusion and Cleanup (10 minutes):**

-   a.
-Discuss MQTT and its applications.

-   b.
-Stop the MQTT publisher and subscriber (Ctrl+C).

-   c.
-Disable and stop the Mosquitto MQTT broker:
+   e.
+Disable and stop the Mosquitto MQTT broker (optional):
    ```
    sudo systemctl disable mosquitto
    sudo systemctl stop mosquitto
    ```

 **Lab Assignment:**
-Create a Python script building upon this lab session to capture an image from a webcam when it receives a message through a subscriber topic (pick an appropriate topic) and subsequently transmit the captured image as a publisher via MQTT.
+Create two Python scripts building upon this lab session to capture an image from a webcam when it receives a message through a subscriber topic (pick an appropriate topic) and subsequently transmit the captured image as a publisher via MQTT.
 This lab assignment will challenge you to combine webcam access, MQTT communication, and message handling to develop a practical IoT application.
 Your task is to refine the provided script, ensuring seamless image capture and MQTT integration.

 ![image](https://github.com/drfuzzi/INF2009_MQTT/assets/108112390/bd2e0190-e973-4565-b8bb-1311d804a436)